 - 1 large egg

-- 1. Put the racks in the upper and lower thirds of the oven and preheat the oven to 350°F (175°C).
-Grease two large baking sheets.
+- 1. Place the oven racks in the upper and lower thirds of the oven and preheat the oven to 350°F (175°C).
+Butter 2 large baking sheets.

 - 2. Whisk the flour, baking soda, and salt together in a medium bowl.

-- 4. Scoop out a slightly rounded teaspoonful of dough for each cookie, roll the dough into a scant 1-inch ball, and place the balls 2, inches apart on the prepared baking sheets.
+- 4. Scoop a slightly rounded teaspoonful of dough, roll the dough into a scant 1-inch ball, and place the ball on the prepared baking sheet.
+Repeat with the remaining dough, spacing them 2 inches apart on the prepared baking sheets.
 With the back of a fork, gently press a crisscross pattern into each cookie, flattening it to 1/4 inch thick.

-- 5. Bake for 9 to 12 minutes, switching the position of the baking sheets halfway through baking, until the cookies are golden brown on the bottom and barely colored on top.
+- 5. Bake the cookies, switching the position of the baking sheets halfway through baking, until they’re golden brown on the bottom and barely colored on top, 9 to 12 minutes.
 Let cool on the baking sheets for 2 minutes, then transfer the cookies to racks to cool completely.
-(The cookies can be stored in an airtight container for up to 5 days.)
+(The crunchy peanut butter cookies can be stored in an airtight container for up to 5 days.)

-- Make the dough as directed, adding chocolate chips if desired.
-Use a slightly rounded tablespoon of dough for each cookie and flatten each one into a 2 1/4- to 2 1/2-inch round.
+- If you’re a peanut butter cup lover, make the dough as directed, adding 1 1/4 cups chocolate chips or mini chocolate chips to the dough.
+Use a slightly rounded tablespoon of dough to form each cookie and flatten each one into a 2 1/4- to 2 1/2-inch round.
 Increase the baking time to 10 to 13 minutes.
-(Makes about 20 cookies).

 Hungry for more?
 Chow down on these: